railsgirls/guides.railsgirls.com/_posts/2013-07-23-bundlerfordevelopment.markdown

     `$ git remote add upstream https://github.com/bundler/bundler.git`

-    This connects your local repo to the upstream repo at Github.
+    This connects your local repo to the upstream repo at GitHub.

 5. Install Bundler development dependencies